Current Cases

 Class Action Allegations

-Excluded from the Class are Defendants and members of their immediate families or any of their heirs, successors, or assigns.
+Excluded from the proposed classes are defendants and members of their immediate families or any of their heirs, successors, or assigns.

 Status of the Litigation

 • Plaintiffs’ counsel initiated Scott v.
 AT&T Inc. et al., on October 12, 2020 in the United States District Court of the Northern District of California.
 The case was assigned to District Judge James Donato.
-On January 1, 2021, Plaintiffs amended their complaint and narrowed their dispute to the Joint and Survivor Annuity provided by the AT&T Plan.
+On January 1, 2021, plaintiffs amended their complaint and narrowed their dispute to the Joint and Survivor Annuities provided by the AT&T Plan.

 • Defendants moved to transfer the case to Texas or dismiss the case outright.
 On April 8, 2021, after reviewing the parties’ written and oral argument, Judge Donato denied defendants’ motions in their entirety and permitted the case to proceed in California.

-• Plaintiffs subsequently filed their motion for leave to file a third amended complaint and substitute class representatives for the Pre-Retirement Class.
-The motion is fully briefed, and the Court will hold oral argument on this motion at the same time as plaintiffs’ motion for class certification on May 25, 2023.
+• Plaintiffs subsequently filed their motion for leave to file a third amended complaint and substitute class representatives for the Pre-Retirement Class on March 23, 2025.
+Judge Donato granted the motion on March 28, 2024.
+Plaintiffs filed the third amended complaint on March 29, 2024.

 Whom to Contact for More Information